 - green felt, cut into tall hat shapes

 - orange wool, cut into short strips for the beard

 - Black Marker for the eyes or stick on googly eyes

 - Simply glue your felt hat to the top of the spoon.

 - Add eyes with your marker or stick on your googly eyes.

 - Glue your orange wool strips to the bottom of the spoon to create a beard.

 - You could glue some shorter orange wool strips under the hat to create hair.

 You might also like 4 St Patricks Day Recipes

 Over to you!
 Have a favourite St Patrick’s Day Craft?
-Let us know below.
+Let us know in the comments box below.